Petabyte leaks start with uncontrolled backup access

 Network segmentation cuts the path before it reaches stored data

 The starting point for backup isolation at the network layer is a dedicated backup VLAN that production hosts cannot route into directly.
-Backup traffic should flow in one direction only: from production hosts to the backup server, initiated by the backup server or a pull-based agent, with no return path that allows the backup storage tier to be browsed from a production context.
+Backup traffic should flow in one direction only: from production hosts to the backup server, initiated by the backup server or a pull-based agent, with no return path that lets the backup storage tier be browsed from a production context.

 In practice, this means: